Vodiboi/JiggaJigga2025/README.md

 # Jigga Jigga 2025

-I ran my school's annual Jigga Jigga competition this year.
+I ran my school's annual Jigga Jigga competition this spring.
 Jigga Jigga is an annual game competition at my school where students code bots to play a game competitively.

 This year, the game was called "Politician Simulator", and the rules are given [here](https://docs.google.com/document/d/12al8sjD0eWckV0t4ydhDed-ewNURp6g2a1v54ZSj0Iw/edit?usp=sharing).